-The causes of carbon emissions in e-commerce
+What causes carbon emissions in the e-commerce industry?

 Here are six activities that increase the carbon footprint of the e-commerce industry.